The Dreaded Open Mic

 “If it scares you it might be a good thing to try” - Seth Godin

 My first open mic experience was at a fudge factory.
 Yes.
-A FUDGE FACTORY.
-I had horrible anxiety as a 19 year old, but had been writing songs my whole life.
-I wanted to perform and do singing gigs (I had done piano gigs already) so badly, but didn’t know where to start.
-I knew my first open mic had to be at a place nobody would show up.
+A fudge factory.
+I wanted to perform so badly, but didn’t know where to start.
+I knew my first “embarrassing” open mic had to be at a place nobody would show up.
 Thus the fudge.

 The stepping stones from open mics, to gigs were not simple, as it took time and effort.
 Although, it was a great place to meet other creative people looking to share their work.
-It was an opportunity to be the star for the night and to face fears.
+It was an opportunity to hash out ideas and to face fears.
+A first step towards a dream.
 More importantly, it was a community like I had never experienced.

-Connecting to a community was the most important thing to do as a musician.
-As I met more people at open mics and running them, I got more experiences.
-I landed my first solo singing gig, and from there made many connections.
+Connecting to a community is the most important thing to do as a musician.
+As I met more people at open mics and running them, there appeared more and more experiences.
+At the end of the day, if you have a goal, the best thing to do is…Start!

-Long story short, I realized we all have a hidden artist in us.
-Community is a must for building a career.
-Fear is the killer of art.
-And art is subjective.
+Through creative spaces like open mics, I realized we all have a hidden artist in us waiting to shine for the night.
 Open mics are dreaded.
 But for what?!
 Open mics are the perfect place to try something new.

 Todays Message: